ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/residuals/index.md

       <strong>Core message:</strong>

       <p>
-        Residuals are prediction errors equal to observed values minus predicted values.
-The least-squares method chooses the regression line that minimizes the sum of squared residuals, producing the best-fitting linear model.
+        Residuals are the differences between observed and predicted values.
+They measure prediction error, represent unexplained variation, and play a central role in evaluating regression models.
       </p>

     </div>